fvjr/HW-1/homework notes.md

 8.)
 Lines 12 and 27, changed "div" to "nav" in Header 9.)
 In CSS, added  margin-bottom: 32px; and color: #ffffff; attributes to Benefits class 10.)
-Updated/consolidated benefits.img class and benefits h3 class attributes
+Updated/consolidated benefits.img class and benefits h3 class attributes 11.)
+Updated Line 84, changed <h2> to <h3> in footer to make heading attributes fall in sequential order

 To-do